 Hidden Gems of the Mundane

-Hidden Gems Of The Mundane is an ongoing series about my fascination for everyday objects, and how people consume, accumulate and reject them.
-Like a modern day Flâneur, I stroll and explore the urban landscape without a planned route or particular destination.
+This is an ongoing project about everyday objects, and how people consume, accumulate and reject them.
+How do items move from in-use to rubbish, from recycled to re-used?
 Using my camera to break down the city’s surface, I enter a world inside the world that we see, like a parallel universe where one man’s trash becomes another man’s treasure (quite literally).

-The simple paradox of photographing something that is typically considered ugly, useless, unappealing and dirty, challenges me to think and look afresh.
 I ponder and speculate about the stories behind my encounters.
 Who did this item belong to?
 I try to put a face and name to something inanimate as the search for a thing and the search for a person seems inseparable.
 How did it end up here and what might happen to it after I have taken a picture?
 I can’t preserve these objects, but I can capture them — and the effects of time in a sense — before they disappear, which can happen at any moment.

 The will to catalogue has proliferated in a literal sense with inventories of all kinds of random found items, as if preparing documents for a book that describes every little aspect and fragment of the world.
 And yet in these accumulations of things, I am not assembling anything that amounts to proof.
 Rather, archiving and collecting is a kind of compulsive activity that I cannot suppress.